Contributing to illumos¶

 The scope of testing here will likely be more substantial, and should focus on stability of the system as well as the functionality of the changed component(s).

-As always, contact your advocate (or the advocates list if you don't yet have someone in mind) if you have more questions about what constitutes sufficient testing for a particular change.
-You are welcome to ask for help in creating a test plan well in advance of completing the work on you change, so that the advocates can help set expectations and provide feedback throughout the process.
+As always, contact the core team member (or the core team mailing list if you don't yet have someone in mind) if you have more questions about what constitutes sufficient testing for a particular change.
+You are welcome to ask for help in creating a test plan well in advance of completing the work on you change, so that the core team can help set expectations and provide feedback throughout the process.

 At least one person (other than you, of course) should review your changes.
 These reviewers should have demonstrated expertise in the area in question or are trusted as knowledgeable by the illumos community at large.
 If you work for a commercial entity, it is best to include reviewers from outside your company, but this is not required.

-If you don't know how to find adequate review, you may post the changes to the developer mailing list to ask for feedback, or ask the RTI advocates if there is anyone in particular they'd like to see review the code.
+If you don't know how to find adequate review, you may post the changes to the developer mailing list to ask for feedback, or ask the core team if there is anyone in particular they'd like to see review the code.

 When seeking review, it is generally best to upload to some web-based review or source hosting system, rather than attach a patch to your list e-mail.
-The illumos project provides a Review Board instance which you can use with your illumos bug tracker account credentials.
+The illumos project provides a Gerrit instance which you can use with your illumos bug tracker account credentials.
+For more information about using Gerrit, see our documentation on Gerrit.
 Remember to mention the issue ID in the email -- if one does not yet exist, please create one!

 Ensuring adequate review¶

-It is up to you as a contributor to gather reasonable review to satisfy your RTI advocate that the code is correct and of high quality.
-Exactly what this means will vary based on the nature and scope of the change, but here are some guidelines that will give the advocates confidence in your changes.
-As always, trust your advocate and apply "shrink to fit".
+It is up to you as a contributor to gather reasonable review to satisfy a member of the core team that the code is correct and of high quality.
+Exactly what this means will vary based on the nature and scope of the change, but here are some guidelines that will give the core team confidence in your changes.

-- There should be at least one code reviewer (focused on the implementation details) that is different from the advocate (focused on ensuring overall quality of contributions).
+- There should be at least one code reviewer (focused on the implementation details) that is different from the core team member (focused on ensuring overall quality of contributions).

 - For non-trivial changes to major technology areas (ZFS, DTrace, etc), at least one of the reviewers should be regarded as a subject matter expert by the community.